preciofishbone/OmniaDocs/introduction/index.rst

 .. image:: cogwheel.png

-**Note!** You have to point at the correct control heading to see the right cog wheel.
+**Note!** You have to point at the right control heading to see the cog wheel.
 The control heading is not shown until you point at it.

 To add a control to a page
 ***************************